pydio/pydio-doc-admin-guide/1_installation_guides/07_run_behind_a_proxy.md

 ## Using [Caddy](https://caddyserver.com) as a reverse proxy

-The example below shows the configuration of a proxy that serves the demo.pydio.com url and redirects to a cells environment running on port 8080 of the localhost :
+The example below shows the configuration of a proxy that serves the demo.pydio.com url and redirects to a Pydio Cells environment running on port 8080 of the localhost :

 ```conf